 - The calculated columns have a low cardinality (ie a low number of unique values).
 This is also generally OK, even on a large data table if necessary.

 Now that the Customers table has this new “Age Band” column, it is possible to use this column in visualisations.
 It can be used on rows, columns, filters, and slicers.
 Here is a rows example:

 Learn to Write DAX

-The banding topic is just one of the many techniques I cover in my book “Learn to Write DAX“.
-If you are an Excel user and are learning to use DAX, my book gives a comprehensive coverage of all the topics you need to start your journey as a Power Pivot ninja.
+The banding topic is just one of the many techniques I cover in my books “Supercharge Power BI” and “Supercharge Excel“.
+If you are a Power BI user or an Excel user and are learning to use DAX, my books give a comprehensive coverage of all the topics you need to start your journey as a Power Pivot ninja.